 Employers wield significant influence when it comes to how their employees get to work, and thus, influence traffic patterns and congestion in the area.

-Below are several tools and strategies employers large and small can employ to give their employees a better work/life balance and help them avoid the growing congestion that increasingly affects our region’s roadways, air, and quality of life.
+Below are tools and strategies employers both large and small can use to give their employees a better work/life balance and help them avoid the growing congestion that increasingly affects our region’s roadways, air, and quality of life.

 Providing one or more of the below options to employees can increase the productivity of your workforce, help to attract and retain top talent, and distinguish your business as a leader.

 Not every job is compatible with teleworking, but in today’s increasingly connected world there are many positions that do not necessitate an employee be physically present in an office in order to succeed at his/her job.

 - Enhanced employee productivity and work/life balance

 - Increase employee retention and attract new staff

 - Reduce air pollution by eliminating commute time

 Considering that 9 to 5 is the norm for many employers, it’s no wonder that our roads are most clogged around these hours.
 With a compressed workweek, employees work more hours per day and fewer days per week.
 For example, an employee could work four 10-hour workdays, or instead, work 9-hour days Monday through Thursday with every other Friday off.